rider974/cheatSheet/README.md

-test Merge on other branch!?
+test Merge on other branch try 2!?